Adult Division | Programs | Industrial Education| Commercial Foods (SOC Code: 35.2021/ CIP: 20.0403)

 Length of Program

-The average length of this program is 1,500 hours, approximately 16-18 months, for adults if attending full-time.
-Actual time is dependent upon enrollment status, whether you are a full-time or part-time student, and the length of time necessary for the student to achieve competencies.
-This program contains several occupational completion points designed to prepare students for various entry level jobs within this occupational area.
+The average length of this program is 1,200 hours, approximately 14-16 months, for adults if attending full-time.
+Actual time is dependent upon attendance and the length of time necessary for the student to achieve competencies.
+This program contains four occupational completion points designed to prepare students for various entry level jobs within this occupational area.

 - Interview by guidance counselor.